 - What happens if your work status changes

-Register for online access.
-Once you're enrolled for benefits, register for Canada Life GroupNet to get online access to check benefits info or submit claims.
+Register for online access to benefits.
+Once you're enrolled, register on the Canada Life GroupNet website to check your info or submit claims.

-Keep your information and options up to date.
+Keep your information and options updated.
 As life events happen, like moving, getting married or having children, be sure to update your information and benefits.